FWGNA > Species Accounts > Tateidae > Potamopyrgus antipodarum

 > Habitat & Distribution

 Native to New Zealand, invasive populations of Potamopyrgus antipodarum first appeared in Europe in the mid-nineteenth century and in North America in the late-1980s (Ponder 1988, Zaranko et al. 1997).
-At least two separate introductions seem to have occurred in US waters – a western population first discovered in the Snake River of Idaho (now spread as far as California and Arizona) and an eastern population first discovered in Lake Ontario, now spreading through the Great Lakes (Emblidge Fromme & Dybdahl 2006, Dybdahl & Drown 2011).
+At least two separate introductions seem to have occurred into US waters – a western population first discovered in the Snake River of Idaho (now spread as far as California and Arizona) and an eastern population first discovered in Lake Ontario, spreading through the Great Lakes (Emblidge Fromme & Dybdahl 2006, Dybdahl & Drown 2011) into Atlantic drainages.
 It has been suggested that the western population comprises two primary clones and the eastern population a third (Bilka & Levri 2013, Levri et al 2014) although this is not well-documented.
 A great number of clones seem to have evolved subsequent to the western introduction (Hershler, Liu & Clark 2010) in any case.

 Potamopyrgus populations seem to reach their highest concentrations in the shallows and backwaters of organically-rich rivers and streams.
 They are often associated with recreational trout fisheries, spread either through bait bucket transport, or by gut passage in the fish themselves (Bondeson & Kaiser 1949).
 See my essay of 19Nov13 from the link below for additional information regarding the Spring Creek introduction.